 The series culminates in a step-by-step guide to policy-driven, research-informed diversionary options that helps readers consider how the potential of diversionary programs and services can be maximized.

 With this roadmap, agencies are better positioned to benefit from the important opportunity that diversion offers—at several pre-conviction points—as an alternative to traditional case processing.
-Research demonstrates that when the appropriate group of people are diverted to properly designed and administered diversionary options, the collateral consequences of justice involvement can be avoided while conserving limited public resources, and increasing community well-being and safety.
+Research demonstrates that when the appropriate group of people is diverted to properly designed and administered diversionary options, the collateral consequences of justice involvement can be avoided while conserving limited public resources and increasing community well-being and safety.